AY2425S2-CS2113-T11b-3/tp/docs/UserGuide.md

 ### Adding a medicine quantity: `medicine add`

-Adds a specific quantity of medicine to the current supply
+Adds a specific quantity of medicine to the current supply list.

 Format: `medicine add mn/[MEDICINE_NAME] q/[QUANTITY]`

 Example:

-* `medicine add mn/paracetamol q/2` Adds 2 quantity of paracetamol into the medicine supply list
+* `medicine add mn/paracetamol q/2` Adds 2 quantity of paracetamol into the medicine supply list.

 ### Removing a medicine quantity: `medicine remove`

-Removes a specific quantity of medicine from the current supply
+Removes a specific quantity of medicine from the current supply list.

 Format: `medicine remove mn/[MEDICINE_NAME] q/[QUANTITY]`

 Example:

-* `medicine remove mn/paracetamol q/2` Removes 2 quantity of paracetamol from the medicine supply list
+* `medicine remove mn/paracetamol q/2` Removes 2 quantity of paracetamol from the medicine supply list.

 ### Listing all medicine supply: `medicine list`

-Lists name of medicines and their respective quantity in the medicine supply
+Lists name of medicines and their respective quantity in the medicine supply.

 Format: `medicine list`

 ### Finding a medicine name: `medicine find`

-Finds a specific medicine from the current supply
+Finds a specific medicine from the current supply.

 Format: `medicine find mn/[MEDICINE_NAME]`

 Example:

-* `medicine find mn/paracetamol` Finds paracetamol in the medicine supply list and displays it with its quantity
+* `medicine find mn/paracetamol` Finds paracetamol in the medicine supply list and displays it with its quantity.

 ### Deleting a medicine: `medicine delete`

-Deletes a specific medicine from the current supply
+Deletes a specific medicine from the current supply.

 Format: `medicine delete mn/[MEDICINE_NAME]`

 Example:

-* `medicine delete mn/paracetamol` Deletes paracetamol from the medicine supply list
+* `medicine delete mn/paracetamol` Deletes paracetamol from the medicine supply list.

 ### Editing a medicine: `medicine edit`

-Edits the information of a specific medicine from the current supply
+Edits the information of a specific medicine from the current supply.

 Format: `medicine edit mn/[MEDICINE_NAME] un/[UPDATED_NAME] uq/[UPDATED_QUANTITY]`